School: School of Earth Sciences

 His long-term research goal is to build much stronger links between interpretation of hydrothermal alteration, ore geology, geothermal reservoir modelling, and volcanic hazard monitoring.
 Each of these disciplines captures part of the “mineral-hydrothermal” system but all can benefit from a more synergistic view of the complex and rapidly changing hydrothermal fluids involved.
 Connecting magmatic fluid evolution across these disciplines is also vital to a true “source to surface” understanding of hydrothermal fluids and improving our treatment of extreme fluids in our mineral systems models and distal exploration programs for hydrothermal ore deposits.

-I completed my PhD in 2012 examining the ability of high-temperature magmatic fluids to scavenge and transport ore metals.
-My research had since expanded to understand the interface between high-temperature fluids and minerals/melts “from source to surface”.
+Brian completed his PhD in 2012 examining the ability of high-temperature magmatic fluids to scavenge and transport ore metals.
+His research had since expanded to understand the interface between high-temperature fluids and minerals/melts “from source to surface”.
 This includes understanding the generation of hydrous melts, various processes that control volatile degassing from magmas, fluid-rock interactions at both the magmatic and hydrothermal stage, and the deposition and fingerprint of ore mineral precipitation.
-I examine both natural and synthetic systems in order to understand these processes and have pioneered a number of experimental and analytical techniques to improve how we can characterize fluids in these extreme environments.
-My research utilizes a mineral systems approach that is aimed at improving our understanding of extreme (e.g. high-temperature, hypersaline) hydrothermal fluids across scales in order to improve our ability to vector towards high-grade ore within deposits, model large hydrothermal and geothermal fluid reservoirs, and evaluate the arc-scale processes that generate metalliferous magmatic fluids.
+He examines both natural and synthetic systems in order to understand these processes and have pioneered a number of experimental and analytical techniques to improve how we can characterize fluids in these extreme environments.
+His research utilizes a mineral systems approach that is aimed at improving our understanding of extreme (e.g. high-temperature, hypersaline) hydrothermal fluids across scales in order to improve our ability to vector towards high-grade ore within deposits, model large hydrothermal and geothermal fluid reservoirs, and evaluate the arc-scale processes that generate metalliferous magmatic fluids.